daffaalfansyah/sumber-abadi-trans-website/readme.md

 # 📌 Project Overview

-This project is a website development initiative for **Sumber Abadi Trans**, created as part of the *Perencanaan dan Pengembangan Sistem Informasi (PPSI)* course at Universitas Gunadarma.
+This project is a website development initiative for **Sumber Abadi Trans**, created as part of the *Pengelolaaan Proyek Sistem Informasi (PPSI)* course at Universitas Gunadarma.

 The objective of this project is to develop a **company profile website** that provides information about transportation services while strengthening the company's digital presence.